-When I recently undertook a long distance thru hike I took a long hard look at all my equipment to try to minimise my weight and this also included accessories sen down to things like my wallet.
-Now call me paranoid but for the past five years I have used an RFID safe wallet that prevents ‘skimming’ of credit card details.
-It’s become a habit so as unlikely an issue as this was to be on a long distance hike I still wanted a lightweight RFID safe wallet so ended up with the Scrubba weightless wallet.
+In 2018 when I undertook my 1000km journey on the Bibbulmun Track I took a long hard look at all my equipment to try to minimise my weight and this also included accessories down to things like my wallet.
+Now call me paranoid but for the past 10 years I have used an RFID safe wallet that prevents ‘skimming’ of credit card details.
+It’s become a habit so as unlikely an issue as this was to be on a long distance hike I still wanted a lightweight RFID safe wallet so ended up with the Scrubba Weightless Wallet.

 This wallet is as the name says weightless, or at least it is when you try to activate a set of electronic scales.
 In reality this wallet weighs 7 grams so must definitely rate as the lightest weight wallet on the market.

 When I go on a hiking trip I carry only what I need which tends to include a couple of credit/debit cards, my licence, as well as money in the form of notes.
 Even with cash and cards in the wallet it’s hard to tell it’s in your pocket unlike the standard bulky wallets that most of us tend to carry.

 This wallet is made from a polyether urethane-coated fabric which is available in four colours: